 Member management lies at the heart of building any engaged, interactive community.
 In this tutorial we're going to give a brief introduction to how it all happens in BoltWire.

-Actually, in BoltWire 7, we completely changed how our membership system works.
-There were two reasons for this.
+Actually, in BoltWire 7, we completely changed how our membership system works, in a system we're calling mbase.
+There were two main reasons for this: security and scalability.

 In addition to making it easy to create accounts, BoltWire makes it easy to organize your members into different membership groups.
 Basically, you create a page like group.editor or group.chessclub and list all the member ids on that page that you want to be in that group.
 As you might guess, BoltWire has built in actions to easily add members to groups.
 It can also be done automatically based on certain actions or conditions.
 And you can even create forms that allow members to join or drop groups themselves.